Everything You Need to Know about Fast Charging Your iPhone

 3. The fast-charging available iPhone devices and accessories

-To date, the iPhones that support USB power delivery fast charging include the iPhone 8, iPhone 8 plus, iPhone X, iPhone XR, iPhone XS, iPhone XS Max, iPhone 11 series, iPhone 12 series and the latest iPhone 13 series.
+Starting from the iPhone 8, iPhones support USB power delivery fast charging.
 To enjoy a faster and more convenient way of charging, you need a USB Power Delivery quick charger.

 So far, Apple produces 18W, 20W, 29W, 30W, 61W, 87W, or 96W USB-C power adapters.
 Since the best an iPhone can support is 20W, you should go with the 20W Apple power adapter.
 The higher-power adapters are for the iPad or MacBook.

-Also, you need a USB-C to Lightning cable.
-Type-C (or USB-C) is the latest type of USB cable, with the new chip technology that enables higher current delivery.
+Also, you need a USB-C to Lightning cable (for models before the iPhone 15).
+Type-C (or USB-C) is the latest type of USB cable (models from the iPhone 15), with the new chip technology that enables higher current delivery.

 4. How to know if your iPhone is fast charging?